ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 in this draft are:

-- When a client receives SCTs during SCT Feedback, it should store the SCTs and Certificates for some amount of time, provide some of them back to the server at some point, and eventually remove them from its store
+- When a client receives SCTs during SCT Feedback, it should store the SCTs and Certificate Chain for some amount of time, provide some of them back to the server at some point, and may eventually remove them from its store

 - When a client receives STHs during STH Pollination, it should store